usemodj/atom-open-terminal-here/README.md

 Open the Terminal (Mac OS X, Linux) or Command Prompt (Windows) in the given directory via context menu or keyboard shortcut.

+  Modify `open-terminal-here` for open elementary Terminal(`io.elementary.terminal`) in the current directory on Atom Editor of Elementary OS (Ubuntu base).

 ![Screenshot of the "Open Terminal Here" menu item displayed][1]

 ## Keyboard shortcuts